 Kevin Reeve: I always stay on the periphery of crowds.
 Don’t try to fight against the flow.
 If they’re moving, move with them and work diagonally toward the edge.
 Go with the flow.

 Let’s change the scenario.
 You’re out sightseeing on foot.
 You turn the corner and an angry mob or riot is heading your way.
-They seem to be everywhere—what actions would you take?
+They seem to be everywhere—what actions would you take for riot survival?

 Kevin Reeve: Always move at right angles to a mob.
 If they’re coming towards you, do not try to outrun the mob.
 Find an alcove in a building if nothing else.